 VISUAL ARTS 2 - This second-year course in the visual arts program is designed to develop the student as a professional in the arts.
 The program explores painting, drawing, graphics, and the commercial areas to a higher degree.
 The student will be introduced to art history, will prepare creative compositions to be used in the development of a portfolio and pursue personal interests in an independent study program.
 Emphasis will be placed upon exploring college requirements, scholarships, and goal development.
-Prerequisites: VISUAL ARTS 1, approval of department staff.
 Students successfully completing this course receive HONORS credit.